 No response limits

 Typeform's Basic plan ($39/mo) allows 100 responses per month.
 Their Plus plan ($79/mo) raises that to 1,000.
-Fomr gives you unlimited responses on the free plan.
+Fomr doesn't cap responses on any plan, including the free one.

 Full design control from day one

-Fomr vs Typeform: pricing breakdown
+Fomr vs Typeform: pricing

 Typeform no longer offers a usable free plan.
 The Basic plan starts at $39/month for 100 responses per month and 1 user.
 The Plus plan at $79/month raises the limit to 1,000 responses, adds 3 users, removes Typeform branding, and provides a custom subdomain.
 The Business plan at $129/month adds 10,000 responses, drop-off analytics, and priority support.
 Custom domains require an Enterprise plan.

 For a team collecting 500 responses per month with custom branding, Typeform would cost $79/month (Plus plan).
-The same setup on Fomr costs $17/month — or $0/month if you don’t need branding removal.
+The same setup on Fomr costs $17/month, or $0/month if you don’t need branding removal.

 Fomr vs Typeform: the editor

 Typeform’s editor is built around its conversational format.
 Each screen holds one question, and respondents move through them sequentially.
-This works well for short surveys and quizzes, but it limits how you can structure longer or more complex forms.
+This works for short surveys and quizzes, but it limits how you can structure longer or more complex forms.

 If you’re coming from Typeform, the biggest adjustment is having more layout freedom.
 You’re no longer limited to one question per screen.

-Fomr vs Typeform: design and customization
+Fomr vs Typeform: design

 On Typeform’s Basic plan ($39/month), you can add a logo and apply premium themes.
 Removing Typeform branding and getting a custom subdomain requires the Plus plan ($79/month).
 Custom fonts and custom domains are reserved for Enterprise.